codebydom/resume/README.md

-# Welcome to my Resume Repo - more up to date and detailed than my one page resume
+# Welcome to my Resume Repo
+A more up-to-date and detailed version of my one page resume